Seeking A Clean Slate Through Criminal Record Expungement

-If you are eligible to have one, or more, convictions set aside, a petition to set aside the conviction must be filed in the same court where the conviction took place.
+If you are eligible to have one, or more, criminal convictions set aside, a petition to set aside the conviction must be filed in the same court where the conviction took place.
 In addition to filing the necessary paperwork, a certified copy of that conviction must also be filed along with two fingerprint cards with your fingerprints on them.
 Fingerprint cards can be obtained at most local police stations for a small fee.

-Once the paperwork is put together and filed with the correct court, you will have to wait 60-90 days to have a hearing.
+Once the paperwork is put together and filed with the correct court, you will have to wait for about 60-90 days to have a hearing.
 This length of time is required so that the Michigan State Police and any other necessary arresting agency can process your fingerprints to ensure they are not connected to any other ongoing criminal investigations or offenses.